gbibbo/sounds_of_home_analysis/README.md

 ### Configure the Predictions Directory

-In the `scripts/src/config.py` file, set the path to the directory containing the JSON prediction files:
+In the `src/config.py` file, set the path to the directory containing the JSON prediction files:

-    ```python
+    ```
     PREDICTIONS_ROOT_DIR = 'path/to/predictions'
     ```